kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 **Can I import my existing Kodi favorites?**
 Yes!
 Use "Import from Favorites" in the Options menu to scan and import all playable video favorites with metadata.

-**Does Shortlist import work with all versions?**
-Yes, the import system uses comprehensive JSON-RPC calls compatible with various Shortlist addon versions.

 **What exactly is transmitted in the Alpha?**
-Only your library's **IMDb IDs** and the **text you type into the search field**.
+Only your library's **IMDb IDs** and the **text you type into the search field** and auth credentials.
 Nothing about playback, file paths, or watched status.

 **What if I leave the Alpha?**
 Your search-generated lists **stay in Kodi**; they aren't stored on the server.